jiezhou-2/danovir/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of *danovir* is to implement the *danovir* algorithm which is devised to detect the weak signals when traditional approach is not able to detect weak vaccine immune responses.
-The *danovir* algorithm has been shown to be more powerful than traditional approach especially when sample size is small.
+The goal of *danovir* is to implement the *danovir* algorithm which is devised to detect weak signals when traditional approach is unable to detect weak vaccine immune responses.
+In particular, for relatively small sample size data set, *danovir* algorithms has demonstrated more power than traditional approach.

 ## Installation